-Teach students how to make their own DIY fidget toy with a video on the art of paper folding!
+Teach students how to make their own infinity cube in the form of a DIY fidget toy with a video on the art of paper folding!
+This origami instructional video for students was created by teachers for your classroom.

 DIY Fidget Toy for Kids